junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 Contrary to popular opinion, none of these types of white spots is a sign of anemia.
 They will not go away with tonics or vitamins.
 The spots that are only on the cheeks do not need any treatment.

-CAUTION: Sometimes pale spots are early signs of leprosy (see p.
-191).
+CAUTION: Sometimes pale spots are early signs of leprosy (see [page 191](#page-191)).
 Leprosy spots are never completely white and may have reduced feeling when pricked by a pin.
 If leprosy is common in your area, have the child checked.

 # [207](#page-207)